 Florida Property & Casualty (2-20) License Exam Overview

-The Florida 2-20 General Lines Agent Exam is administered by Prometric on behalf of the Florida Department of Financial Services (DFS).
+The Florida 2-20 General Lines Agent exam is administered by Pearson VUE on behalf of the Florida Department of Financial Services (DFS / MyFloridaCFO).
 Florida has the most demanding pre-licensing requirement in the nation at 200 hours, reflecting the state's complex insurance landscape with hurricanes, flooding, and sinkholes.
+The 200-hour figure is the course requirement - do not confuse it with the exam length.

-Passing this exam qualifies you to sell property, casualty, and auto insurance in Florida—the 3rd largest state with over 22 million residents and one of the most challenging insurance markets in the nation.
+Passing this exam earns the 2-20 General Lines license, which qualifies you to sell property, casualty, surety, marine, health, and auto insurance in Florida - the 3rd-largest state with over 22 million residents and one of the most challenging insurance markets in the nation.

 Exam Format at a Glance